 You are here

 Ben's research focuses on using active learning in large-enrollment STEM courses.
 He is also coPI on an NSF-funded project investigating design of course-based undergraduate research experiences at Western Washington University and PI on an NSF-funded project training advanced STEM graduate students to be instructors for inclusive and highly active courses.Links for those interested: A description of a student-centered method for writing rigorous exams that bring students into the practice of science An evolutionary molecular analysis of a critical DNA replication protein Ben's TEDx talk on Science Education in Large Classrooms (audio and slides only) Social Network Analysis in Learning Environments Results from social network analysis in UW classrooms Student outcomes with different kinds of TAs An essay on coaching and leadership and diversity Syllabus links for Biology Intro Courses: Bio180 Syllabus for Spring 2019 Bio200 Syllabus for Spring 2019 Bio220 Syllabus for Spring 2019

 Ben helps to run the teaching side of the Biology Department (here is a visual of the kinds of things he does on a day-to-day basis).

 He has taught a mix of four classes throughout the year:

-- In Winter quarters he teaches Bio200 (Introduction to Molecular and Cellular Biology) where he enjoys connecting molecular characteristics to big-picture evolution and human challenges.
+- Ben taught 11 iterations of Bio200 (Introduction to Molecular and Cellular Biology) where he enjoys connecting molecular characteristics to big-picture evolution and human challenges.

 - His upper-division lab course is Civilizational Biology (Bio313), which is roughly speaking the biology you would need to restart human civilization after the apocalypse.

-- During Autumn quarter, he teaches a first-year seminar on The End of the World (Gen St 197) from a perspective of science, leadership and anthrology.
+- He has taught a first-year seminar on The End of the World (Gen St 197) from a perspective of science, leadership and anthropology.